 Transportation in Willard Bay State Park

 There are several parking lots in Willard Bay State Park for RVs and trailers.
-The eight parking lots in the park are distributed across the North Marina and South Marina, where you’ll find parking spaces for your RVs/trailers at the Cotton Wood campground, Willow Creek campground, South Marina campground, Day Use area, and fishing patrons.
-Parking is restricted to only designated areas
+The eight parking lots in the park are distributed across the North Marina and South Marina, and you’ll find parking spaces for your RVs and trailers at the Cotton Wood Campground, Willow Creek Campground, South Marina Campground, the Day Use-Area, and fishing patrons.
+Parking is restricted to designated areas.

 Campgrounds and parking in Willard Bay State Park

 Cottonwood Campground is also located near the North Marina, just a short distance from the Willow Creek Campground.
 The Cottonwood Campground features three cabins as well as 36, 30-amp, full-hookup campsites that can accommodate motorhomes up to 60 feet in length.
 Cottonwood Campground also provides centrally located restrooms and hot showers, and there are several faucets with potable water scattered throughout the grounds.
 Campers who choose to stay at Cottonwood Campground can also take advantage of the raised viewing platform or the sandy swimming beaches, and boaters will appreciate the well-maintained boat launch located nearby.
 A sanitary dump station is located at the nearby Willow Creek Campground.
 Campfires are permitted in designated areas.
 Please remember to observe the park's quiet hours between 10 PM to 7 AM.